ripple/opensource.ripple.com/docs/xls-68-sponsored-fees-and-reserves/concepts/sponsored-fees-and-reserves.md

 - **End sponsorship**: Either the sponsor or sponsee can end a sponsorship at any time.
 The reserve burden returns to the object owner.

 {% admonition type="warning" name="Warning" %}
-When transferring the reserve burden back to a sponsee, the sponsee must have enough XRP to cover the reserve.
-If they do not, and the sponsor needs to exit the relationship quickly, the sponsor can pay the sponsee the XRP needed.
+When ending account sponsorship, the sponsee must have enough XRP to cover the account reserve.
+If they do not, and the sponsor needs to exit the sponsorship relationship quickly, the sponsor can pay the sponsee the XRP needed.
 However, the sponsor will **not** get their reserve back.

 These steps can be executed atomically via a [Batch transaction](https://xrpl.org/docs/concepts/transactions/batch-transactions), to ensure that the sponsee cannot use the funds for something else before the transfer is validated.
 {% /admonition %}